univention/univention-corporate-server/doc/changelog/index.rst

 Modules for system settings / setup wizard
 ==========================================

-* The UDM CLI daemon is now restarted after setting the LDAP base during system setup (:uv:bug:`57039`).
+* The |UCSUDM| CLI daemon is now restarted after setting the LDAP base during system setup (:uv:bug:`57039`).

-* A incompatibility with newer versions of dnspython has been fixed (:uv:bug:`56911`).
+* A incompatibility with newer versions of :program:`dnspython` has been fixed (:uv:bug:`56911`).

 .. _changelog-umc-diagnostic: